ibm-cloud-docs/watsonxdata/qhmm.md

 # Configuring Query monitoring
 {: #qhmm}

-Query History Monitoring and Management (QHMM) is a service that stores and manages diagnostic data, such as query history and query event-related information of the Presto engine (Presto) in the default Minio bucket, wxd-system.
+Query History Monitoring and Management (QHMM) is a service that stores and manages diagnostic data, such as  heap dumps, thread dumps, query history and query event-related information of the Presto engine (Presto) in the default Minio bucket, wxd-system.
 You can retrieve the history files to analyze, debug or monitor the queries.
 You can also store the data in your own bucket.
 {: shortdesc}

 You can enable or disable the QHMM service for your {{site.data.keyword.lakehouse_short}} instance.
 If you enable the QHMM service, you must specify the storage to be used for storing the query data.